fuzziqersoftware/newserv/README.md

 For BB clients, newserv reads some files out of the patch data to implement game logic, so it's important that certain game files are synchronized between the server and the client. newserv contains defaults for these files in the system/blueburst/map directory, but if these don't match the client's copies of the files, odd behavior will occur in games.

 Specifically, the patch-bb directory should contain at least the data.gsl file and all map_*.dat files from the version of PSOBB that you want to play on newserv.
 You can copy these files out of the client's data directory from a clean installation, and put them in system/patch-bb/data.

+Patch directory contents are cached in memory.
+If you've changed any of these files, you can run `reload patches` in the interactive shell to make the changes take effect without restarting the server.

 ### Memory patches and DOL files